You are now leaving the Lilly Medical website

 This information is provided in response to your request.
 Resources may contain information about doses, uses, formulations and populations different from product labeling.
 See Prescribing Information above, if applicable.

-What is the optimum duration of treatment with Kisunla™ (donanemab-azbt)?
+What is the optimum duration of treatment with Kisunla® (donanemab-azbt)?

 See important safety information, including boxed warning, in the attached prescribing information.

 The TRAILBLAZER-ALZ 2 study was designed to allow for the treatment course to be completed prior to the end of the 76-week trial if participants reached a prespecified level of amyloid plaque reduction.
-Participants were eligible to be switched from donanemab to placebo if the amyloid plaque levels were
+Participants were eligible to be switched from donanemab to placebo if they met treatment course completion criteria, defined as amyloid plaque levels

 Additional details about the TRAILBLAZER-ALZ 2 Study Design are available in the Appendix.

-Dosing was continued or stopped in response to observed effects on amyloid imaging in the TRAILBLAZER-ALZ 2 study.
+Course of therapy was continued or completed in response to observed effects on amyloid imaging in the TRAILBLAZER-ALZ 2 study.
 The percentages of donanemab-treated participants who were eligible to be switched to placebo based on amyloid PET levels were

 The percentages of donanemab-treated participants who met this threshold on amyloid PET were